 There are 61 sounds in total, which is more than enough for any beginner.
 The core sounds are the acoustic pianos, and they are fantastic.
 You get multiple variations of acoustic piano voices, ranging from darker, richer tones to brighter, modern tones.

-What surprised us more was how good the other sounds are, especially the electric pianos and synths.
+What surprised me more was how good the other sounds are, especially the electric pianos and synths.
 The Rhodes and Wurly-style sounds have a lot of bite and are great for comping.

 However, it doesn’t really matter if the speakers aren’t too powerful on a beginner keyboard.
 All that matters is that they deliver clear sound, and these ones do.
 That’s one significant improvement from the Casiotone keyboards of years ago.

-The other thing we like is the design; it’s simple and not intrusive.
+The other thing I like is the design; it’s simple and not intrusive.
 The speaker bar is smooth; there are no chunky, outdated, in-your-face speaker grills.

 The CT-S1 has 61 velocity-sensitive keys.
 The keys aren’t weighted and have a very light action.
 That’s not an issue for this kind of keyboard, but if you’re hoping for a realistic piano feel, you won’t find it here.